 Celebrate the release of the award-winning biography of civil rights leader, Sei Fujii, with a special 10th anniversary screening of the short film Lil Tokyo Reporter and a discussion around the biography.
-The conversation will include filmmaker and publisher Jeffrey Gee Chin and Academy Award–winner Chris Tashima, with additional guests to be announced.
+The conversation will include filmmaker and publisher Jeffrey Gee Chin and Academy Award-winner Chris Tashima, and actress Keiko Agena.

 This program is presented in partnership with the Little Tokyo Historical Society (LTHS).

 A Rebel's Outcry is available in the JANM Store.

 About the book:

 A Rebel’s Outcry: Biography of Issei Civil Rights Leader Sei Fujii (1882-1954) is an illustrated biography and detailed look into the life of Japanese American civil rights leader Sei Fujii, known for overturning the California Alien Land Law in 1952 and founding the Japanese American newspaper Kashu Mainichi (California Daily News).
 His complex history reveals his intriguing journey as an immigrant, a social justice activist, unionizer, and a community leader.
 Fujii’s story exemplifies the multitude of ways Americans have and may continue to fight for our civil rights.